skripteria/wn-snowflake-plugin/README.md

 When adding Snowflake Keys to a Layout name collisions with Pages can happen, therefore it is recommended generally prefix Snowflake Keys in layouts (e.g. 'layout_my_headline').

-The 'sn' filter then takes 2 parameters:
+The 'sn' filter then takes up to 3 parameters:

 - Parameter 1 defines the type of the content.
 This controls what backend widget is used for content management.
+- Parameter 2 (optional) allows to set a default value for the content.
+The default value does not work for images and files.
-- Parameter 2 is optional and allows to add a description for the user who is responsible for content management.
+- Parameter 3 (optional) allows to add a description for the user who is responsible for content management.

     Currently Snowflake supports 7 standard types and 2 special ones.